 Portable phone chargers and device chargers can be true lifesavers.
 Just remember to fully charge the portable charger up before you hit the road.

 You always want to have your devices ready to go in case of emergencies.
 So being able to charge them is very important.

 Driving long distances in a confined space can sometimes bring about headaches and upset stomachs.
 It’s always good to have painkillers on hand, just in case.

-You never know when you might need to cut open a tin, dislodge a nail, or remove a splinter.
-Small, lightweight, and a great tool to have on hand.
+You never know when you might need to cut open a can, dislodge a nail, or remove a splinter.

-It’s important to note that car tire sealant is only a temporary fix for a flat tire.
+It’s important to note that the car tire sealant is only a temporary fix for a flat tire.
 Once sealed, it’s best to locate the nearest garage and get the tire changed accordingly.

 From local experiences to great eateries, be sure to search online to see what you can find.
-Lonely Planet is a good start.
+Lonely Planet and National Geographic are a good start.

 If you’re low on oil and you continue to drive, you’ll do serious damage to the engine over time.

 If you’re driving through a hot state or stretch of road, the sun against the windscreen can be strong, even blinding.